-The Go World & Go Serve Resource Center is a one stop location (200 Faculty Lane) for information on international study, service, and mission opportunities!
+The Global Opportunities (GO!)
+Center is a one stop location (200 Faculty Lane) for information on international study, service, and mission opportunities!

-Concordia students should contact the director of international opportunities for more information on any of the international experiences listed below.
+Concordia students should contact the Director of Global Opportunities for more information on any of the international experiences listed below.

 International Travel & Study Tours

 Students are able to experience another country through short-term travel and study tour activities.

 - Some opportunities may be off-site course offerings where registration in a course for credit is required.

 - Other opportunities are available for the travel and cultural experience (independent study credit optional).